-- Electronic IAF (Internal Approval Form) must be completed and certified by all parties at lease 3 business days prior to the sponsor's deadline.
+- Electronic IAF (Internal Approval Form) must be completed and certified by all parties at least 3 business days prior to the sponsor's deadline.
 See instructions for completing the eIAF under Tools and Resources.

 - Online Financial Disclosure statement must be up to date.